EU ministers make breakthrough on coronavirus economic response | DW | 09.04.2020

 Pressure was on the Dutch government to accept the compromise solution presented by Berlin and Paris.

-The European Investment Bank will now support EU companies with €200 billions in loans, according to eurogroup chairman Mario Centeno.
+The European Investment Bank will now support EU companies with €200 billion in loans, according to Eurogroup chairman Mario Centeno.
 The EU leaders would try to have ESM crisis support operational in two weeks, he added.

 Read more: Coronabonds and the idea of European financial unity